Juvenile xanthogranuloma

 Ocular JXG manifests in up to 10% of people with JXG and may affect their vision.
 The presence of JXG in the eye can cause spontaneous hyphema, secondary glaucoma or even blindness.
-It is most often seen in the iris but may be found on the eyelid, corneoscleral limbus, conjunctiva, orbit, retina, choroid, disc, or optic nerve.
+It is most often seen in the iris but may be found on the eyelid, corneoscleral limbus, conjunctiva, orbit, retina, choroid, optic disc, or optic nerve.
 Of patients with ocular JXG, 92% are younger than the age of two.
 Although cutaneous JXG usually disappear spontaneously, ocular lesions rarely improve spontaneously and require treatment.
 Treatments that have been used include surgical excision, intralesional steroid injection, cryotherapy, and low dose radiotherapy.
 In the case of a resistant or reoccurring lesion, chemotherapy has been used as a treatment.
 Ocular JXG is usually unilateral and presents with a tumor, a red eye with signs of uveitis, unilateral glaucoma, spontaneous hyphema or heterochromia iridis.
 Diagnosing and treating the patient as early as possible contributes to the most positive visual outcome.

 Histiocytic disorders like JXG are identified by the cells that make them up.
 Immunohistochemical analysis is used to discern the immunoreactivity to certain antibodies in these analyses.
 JXG is a non-LHC disorder which is a varied group of disorders defined by the accumulation of histiocytes that do not meet criteria to be diagnosed as Langerhans cells.
 JXG is not metastatic and may be present with lipid deposits.
-JXG is often accompanied with other disorders such as neurofibromatosis type one and juvenile chronic myelogenous leukemia.
+JXG is often accompanied with other disorders such as neurofibromatosis type I and juvenile chronic myelogenous leukemia.
 Juvenile variety xanthogranuloma can be distinguished from xanthoma by the spread of the lesion and the lack of lipid abnormalities.
 Other similar diagnoses include molluscum contagiosum, hemangioma and neurofibroma.